 What sold me on SmugMug is that they’re a family owned business.
 In a world where other photography website hosts are bought and sold with neck snapping speed, working with a company that believes in their product, and is invested in their product is incredibly important.
 I want a service I can trust.
 Of the options out there, based on the product, the tools, price and stability, SmugMug was the only one which I felt I could trust with my site, and with my Google rankings.

-Seven years later they haven’t let me down.
-Sure, they raised their prices a couple years back and I watched people fly to the competition to save a buck, and then watched the others raise their prices to match SmugMug.
+Nine years later they haven’t let me down.
+Sure, they raised their prices a couple times and I watched people fly to the competition to save a buck, and then watched the others raise their prices to match SmugMug.

 As I’ve watched new services pop up, old services sell out to larger corporations where keeping the product competitive is no longer as important, I’ve come to appreciate my decision more and more.